mkhan45/swat/report/main.typ

 == Limitations

-There are some limitations driven by time constraints, but they should be fixable without modifying the whole approach.
+There are some limitations driven by time constraints, but they should be easy fixes without significantly modifying the approach.

 - The main proc is limited
     - Its return type must be a typename because of how printing works, as described below